El-Dorado17/study-other-languages-api/README.md

+This repository is used to store data and handle requests for the front-end repository.

-After pulling down this API repo, make sure to also pull down the study-other-languages repository.
+After pulling down this API repo, also pull down the study-other-languages repository.
-Once in the API directory, type:
+Once in the API directory, run the following command:

 json-server -p 8088 database.json -w